uppercasserole/stardew_marriage_speedruns/routes/shane/stardew_marriage_shane_intermediate.md

 - Gift pepper and talk to Shane outside his house at 7:15am
 - Sleep

-### Winter 24, Y1 (Skip if you got a gold quality pepper)
-- Chop trees as able
-- Gift pepper and talk to Shane outside his house at 7:15am
-- Sleep

 ### Spring 20, Y2
-- IF IT IS RAINING: Do the steps below, but note that Shane will leave his house at 7:15am to head to Joja mart, rather than be in his kitchen at 9am
 - Check all mail
 - Eat pepper poppers if available
 - Chop trees
 - Drink coffee at 8:50am if available
-- Gift pepper (gold quality if available) and talk to Shane in his house at 9am
+- Gift gold quality pepper and talk to Shane in his house at 9am
 - Go to Pierre's
 - Sell all winter forage, pizzas, and all but 1 pepper poppers, buy bouquet
 - Go to Robin's